Tools For Change: Recovery from Porn Addiction

 4) Replace porn use with naturally rewarding activities.

+When you remove one source of dopamine (porn) it's vitally important to replace it with other, healthy sources of dopamine.
 As you consider which additional tools to try, keep in mind that heavy porn use is actually a synthetic substitute for the activities that naturally help keep your brain in balance.
-When you remove once source of dopamine (porn) it's vitally important to replce it with other, healthy sources of dopamine.
-The most common tools employed include exercise, meditation, healthy diet, and socializing.
+Not surprisingly, the most common tools employed include exercise, time in nature, creative activities, meditation, healthy diet, and socializing.
 Some of these naturally rewarding activities you can do by yourself, while others require human interaction.
 Therefore the Tools are split into two groups.

 - In addition to rebooting, people sometimes need professional help to work through particularly stubborn old patterns.
 Persistent rage, shame, grief, abandonment, or depression can signal that counseling would be helpful.
 If you seek help from a therapist, you may want to educate him/her first about some of the symptoms heavy porn users are reporting.